 Credit cards are never more dangerous than when you're unemployed.
-Of course, if you're underemployed, they're rather dicey as well.
+Of course, if you're underemployed, they're quite dicey as well.

-If you don't dread carrying credit card debt and being unemployed, you can always ask someone who's part of the 9.1 percent of the labor force that's out of work.
+If you don't dread carrying credit card debt and being unemployed, you can always ask someone who's out of work.
 It's simple math.
 When your income is dropping, and your debt is growing, the outcome is never going to be pretty.

 So if you suspect you could lose your job, or if you've just been given walking papers, aside from dealing with the shock, scrambling to get your resume updated and wondering what the future holds, it's imperative to think through how you're going to manage your credit cards.
 Because while they can be your best friend when you're unemployed, they can also be your worst enemy.

 Pay down debt while you can.
-If you've already been working on paying it down, you're a step ahead.
-Obviously this is easier said than done for some people--those who look at their paychecks and think, "This would be a lot of money if the year was 1956."
-But if there's any time to start paying it down, it's now, while you still have an income.
+Obviously this is easier said than done for some people, but if there's any time to start paying it down, it's now, while you still have an income.